What is ecommerce and ecommerce marketing?

-- A deliverability tool to help you monitor how successful your email is across email clients.
+- A deliverability platform to help you monitor how successful your email is across email clients.
 If you have poor deliverability, chances are your email isn’t making it to the inbox and is instead trapped in the spam folder and appearing on email blacklists.
-A few deliverability tools to consider include 250ok and Litmus.
+Consider a market-leading option like Validity Everest.

-- If you’re new to coding emails and email templates, consider adding an email rendering tool that’ll show you how your email will appear across all email clients.
-Litmus has a builder with this testing functionality and so does Email on Acid.
+- If you’re new to coding emails and email templates, consider adding email rendering functionality that’ll show you how your email will appear across all email clients.
+(Everest can help here, too!)

-- Once you’ve established the core email technology and have begun setting up the basics, you can continue to look into personalization tools such as Moveable Ink and Zembula.
+- Once you’ve established the core email technology and have begun setting up the basics, you can continue to look into personalization tools.

 - A tool to monitor industry trends.
 Oh wait…that’s us!
 Here at MailCharts, we have several ecommerce industries highlighted within our tool which essentially operates as Google for the best of the best emails from the past 5 years.
 Gain insights, get inspiration, and pivot campaign ideas based on what others are doing in your industry.